 There will be occasions when the school has considered a complaint in accordance with its complaints procedure, but this has failed to resolve the matter.
-The complaint should be made in writing to the Chair of Governors via the Clerk, within 10 school days.
+If the complaint does not feel the matter has been satisfactorily resolved, they should notify the Chair of Governors in writing via the Clerk, within 10 school days.

-Written acknowledgement of the complaint will be made within 5 school days.
+Written acknowledgement will be made within 5 school days.
 This will inform the complainant that a Complaints Appeal Panel will be convened to consider the complaint within 20 school days.